 - The HERS rating process begins at the design phase!

 - Based on estimated demand, this grant will likely have a wait list.

-– Do not begin construction of your home without contacting one of the contractors below for initial project advice.
+- Do not begin construction of your home without contacting CORE for initial project advice.

 - There are several inspections required in addition to your building inspections to achieve a final HERS Index rating.